 Apparatus.
 In Experiment 3, eight experimental chambers identical to those used in Experiment 1 were used.

 Procedure.
-Rats were tested in four different groups of xx rats each.
-All rats received 2 sessions of magazine training, identical to the training in the previous experiment, followed by xx sessions of experimental testing.
-Rats were assigned randomly into one of the following groups: CS-10, CS-40, CS-10-30, CS-10X4.
-As in the previous experiment, during experimental testing, all subjects received pellets on an exponential distribution with a mean of 20 seconds during the ITI and no pellets curing the CS- presentations, which were always of fixed duration.
-In groups CS-10 and CS-40, rats were exposed to 32 tones during each session.
-ITI reinforcers could resume immediately following termination of a 10s or 40s tone in groups CS-10 and CS-40, respectively.
-Group CS-10X4 received 4 times as many 10s CS presentations per session as did Group CS-10.
+Rats were tested in three different groups of 8 rats each.
+All rats received 2 sessions of magazine training, identical to the training in the previous experiment, followed by 35 sessions of experimental testing.
+Rats were assigned randomly into one of the following groups: CS-10, CS-40, , CS-10X4.
+As in the previous experiment, during experimental testing, all subjects received pellets on an exponential distribution with a mean of 20 seconds during the ITI and no pellets during the CS- presentations, which were always of fixed duration.
+In groups CS-10 and CS-40, rats were exposed to 32 tones during each session. .
+Group CS-10X4 received 128, 10s CS- presentations per session.
+ITI reinforcers could resume immediately following termination of the tone CS-

 Results

 Figure 8 shows again that the duration of a CS- had a large impact on inhibitory learning but cumulative exposure to the CS- did not.
 The figure shows the average difference between responding during the ITI and CS- for all groups.
 As in the previous experiment we analyzed the data in more detail to obtain measures of acquisition speed and asymptotic levels of inhibition.
 Figure 8 suggests that the speed of acquisition was faster for subjects in CS-40 than for those in CS-10.
 It also shows that greater number of exposures to the 10s CS- in group CS-10X4 did not alter acquisition speed or the final level of inhibition.